taoensso/faraday/README.md

 I'm not currently using DDB or Faraday myself but will make a best effort to continue maintaining the library as I can.

 The bulk of recent development work has been thanks to the generosity of Faraday's [contributors]!

 PRs for fixes and/or new features **very welcome**!

 \- [Peter Taoussanis]

 ## Features
- * Small, simple, API: **complete coverage of DynamoDBv2 features**
+ * Small, simple, API: **coverage of the most useful DynamoDB features**
  * **Great performance** (zero overhead to the official Java SDK)
  * Uses [Nippy] for full support of **Clojure's rich data types**